briankennedy1/FACQ/phase-0/unit-1/week-1/P0-U1-W1-FACQ.md

 ####Q:What are environmental variables?
 A: They are names with values that affect they way a program runs on your computer.
 A running program can look at environmental variable values to determine what they should do with stuff.
 E.G. maybe a program wants to find out where to store something temporarily, they can look at your TEMP environmental variable to find out.

+##Github

+####Q: I've made updates to a cloned repo, how can I upload them and get them merged into the master project?
+A: Check out this tutorial that explains how to submit your changes to a project: Submiting Your First Pull Request on Github https://www.youtube.com/watch?v=YTbRzhQju4c